lxy878/sinatra_course_register_cms/README.md

 # Sinatra Course Register CMS

 The content management system(CMS) is designed for the departments of majors in colleges.
-The system allows departments to own an account with encrypted passwords.
-Each account allows a department to maintain three types of data, students, professors, and courses.
+The system allows a department to own an account with encrypted passwords.
+Each account allows the department to maintain three types of data, students, professors, and courses.
 Each type of data can be CRUD-ed by the account owner.

 ## Installation
 1. install bundle

  $ bundle install

 2. install database

  $ rake db:migrate

 ## Usage

  $ shotgun

 Enter: localhost:9393 on browsers